Special Needs Trusts Attorney, Connecticut

 Nothing is more important than your child’s future.
 If you have a child or adult dependent with a disability, proper estate planning with a special needs trust or supplemental needs trust can help cover your loved one’s financial needs without affecting their eligibility for government benefits.

-At the Law Offices of Richard A. Sarner, LLC, we have extensive experience providing estate planning services to families who care for children or adults with disabilities.
+At the Richard A. Sarner, Esq., we have extensive experience providing estate planning services to families who care for children or adults with disabilities.
 We help families structure their estate plans to cover the cost of their loved ones’ care or to provide those loved ones with additional financial stability.
 With more than 25 years of experience, we have a clear understanding of the complex rules governing special needs trusts and are happy to assist you.

 Contact us today to schedule an appointment with an experienced estate planning lawyer at our offices in Stamford, Connecticut, or New York City.

 The primary benefit of a special needs trust is to provide care and services for a loved one with a disability without jeopardizing eligibility for other programs.
 A special needs trust can provide specific detail about how you want the funds distributed, such as to cover certain treatments, physical therapy, future surgeries, in-house care — or for housing arrangements or vacations.
 If you cannot pay for all of your loved one’s medical care, we can set up your special needs trust to provide extra comforts without threatening eligibility for Medicaid or other benefits programs.